NEWPORT, R.I. -- Minced vegetable kabobs. Canapes of herring, roe and anchovies. Round, fluffy couscous.

 Hard work, indeed.
 Sweden’s Lennings and his wife, Anna, spent several days making the canapes that remind them of summertime in Sweden.
 They imported the anchovies from back home through a store outside Providence.

 “Midsummer is an important holiday for us.
 This is a midsummer pole that we used to dance around,” the Swedish marine said, indicating a tiny replica decorated in blue and yellow Swedish flags.

 Often the food preparation is a multifamily affair.
 At the India table, two Indian officers presided over a presentation of kabobs and curry, among other spicy vegetarian delicacies.

 Lt.
 Cmdr.
-Swapnil Srivastava of the Indian Navy and his fiancee were joined by Commandant j.g.
+Swapnil Srivastava of the Indian Navy was joined by Commandant j.g.
 Samar Singh Sandhu of the Indian Coast Guard and his wife.
 Srivastava’s name was on the cuisine roster, but his friend and classmate from the Indian Naval Academy jumped in to help.

 “As you know, Indian food is famous for spices.
 But we have tried to keep it down for our American counterparts, so they don’t start running away down the hall,” Srivastava said, laughing.